grga1/grga1/README.md

 # Hi there! 👋

-I'm Filip, a passionate software engineer from Strumica,Macedonia.
+I'm Filip, a passionate software engineer from Strumica, Macedonia.
 Welcome to my GitHub profile!

 ## About Me

-- 🎓 First year at the Faculty of Computer Science and Engineering-FCSE in Skopje.
+- 🎓 Second year at the Faculty of Computer Science and Engineering-FCSE in Skopje.
 - 🔭 I'm currently working on
 - 🌱 I'm constantly learning and exploring new technologies
 - 👯 I'm open to collaboration and always interested in new projects

 ## Skills

-- 💻 Programming Languages: C++,Java
+- 💻 Programming Languages: C++, Java, JavaScript
 - 🛠️ Technologies & Tools: CSS,HTML,Bootstrap
 - 📊 Data Analysis:
 - ⚙️ DevOps: